MGrim934/web-app-y3/README.md

 	a large collection of useful packages in one tidy installer.
   * Download the latest version for Python 3.
 This was not made in Python 2.
   * Follow the installation instructions
+  * Note: This is the easiest way to get up and running.
+Anaconda includes flask, SqlAlchemy and other packages used in this project.

 2. Once Python and anaconda is installed you will need to install one more package.
 	This app uses a package known as "Marshmallow".
 Open up your terminal and type:
 	> pip install -U marshmallow

 3. Clone the repository from github
-  * Documentation on how to do this can be found on the github
+  * Documentation on how to do this can be found on github

 4. Open up the command console in the appropriate directory and run the following commands.
 	> python tableDef.py